SergiiVolodkoWorking/dig-into-sales/Readme.md

 **Result Data**

-`dig-into-sales/data` folder will be created by the script and will contain bookmarks and the scrapped data
+`dig-into-sales/data` folder will be created by the scripts and will contain bookmarks and the scrapped data